RamiWafik/artificial_intelligence/README.md

-# machine_learning
+# artificial_intelligence
-This is my work in machine learning.
-This repository includes my experience in machine learning and projects I worked on.
+This is my work in artificial intelligence.
+This repository includes my experience in artificial intelligence and projects I worked on.
 You'll find python scrypts I wrote during online courses, you can also you find projects I worked on alone or during courses.